lbrn/lbrn-jekyll/summer-research/faq.markdown

 **Can personal vehicles be parked on the campus and is there a charge for parking?**

 * Yes, you may park your personal vehicle on campus.
 Yes, there is a charge for parking.
-When you let us know if you are staying on or off campus we'll let you know the cost for the parking permit.Last Updated: Tuesday, March 05 2013 @ 02:06 PM CST
+When you let us know if you are staying on or off campus we'll let you know the cost for the parking permit.